So, you've got an idea to make an online course but you're not sure where to start.

 Once the creation of your course materials is done, there are still some critical steps left before you can launch your course.

-Setting a price for your course is a big one.
+Deciding how to price your online course is a big one.

 It seems like an easy enough task, just pick a number huh?